 Didactics are held every week on Thursday mornings.
-During these sessions, our Department’s Physician Assistants are responsible for managing the ENT Pager, which allows residents to enjoy protected academic time.
+During these sessions, our Department’s Physician Assistants are responsible for managing the ENT pager, which allows residents to enjoy protected academic time.

 In the summer months, didactic sessions are primarily hands-on.
-Residents gain practical experience via a suturing workshop, a hands-on session to practice local reconstructive flaps, a sinus/skull base dissection course, a laryngology simulation workshop (developed by one of our laryngologists, Dr. Grant, and attended by multiple residency programs), ultrasound training, a bronchoscopy/airway session, a temporal bone course, and a facial trauma course.
+Residents gain practical experience via a suturing workshop, a hands-on session to practice local reconstructive flaps, a sinus/skull base dissection course, a laryngology simulation workshop (developed by one of our laryngologists, Dr. Grant, and attended by multiple residency programs), ultrasound training, a bronchoscopy/airway session, a temporal bone dissection course, and a facial trauma course.

 In the fall through spring, residents attend weekly Department Grand Rounds and participate in COCLIA (Comprehensive Otolaryngologic Curriculum Learning through Interactive Approach), a nationwide Otolaryngology curriculum that was developed by our very own Program Director, Dr. Malekzadeh.
 Residents also attend tumor board and monthly morbidity and mortality conferences.

 Our PGY-3 residents complete a 4-month research block as described on the Research page.
 They also attend a five day-long temporal bone course at the Michigan Ear Institute.

 In addition to our strong and well-balanced formal academic sessions, our residents frequently cite the Department’s receptiveness to feedback and constant desire to improve as one of the features that they really appreciate about our program.
 Residents meet with the Program Director, Dr. Malekzadeh, on an informal basis every other week to discuss educational aspects of the training program and to identify and resolve any problems that arise.